 - June and July are ideal months to avoid the crowds and enjoy good weather

-- El Pueblito, a two-hour walk from the coast, is a pre-Hispanic ruined town and a popular day trip
+- El Pueblito, a two-hour walk from the coast, is a Pre-Columbian relic of a town and a popular day trip

 Parque Nacional Tayrona is where the Sierra Nevada mountain range meets the Caribbean Sea.
-The rugged coastline features idyllic bays and coves, where white sand beaches front crystalline lagoons and giant boulders jut from the blue waters.
+The rugged coastline features secluded bays and coves where white sand beaches front crystalline lagoons and giant boulders jut from the blue waters.

-Tayrona is also well-known among bird watchers and is home to 300 different birds.
+Tayrona is also well-known among bird watchers and is home to 300 different avian varieties.
 You can spot exotic birds such as the keel-billed toucan, the montane solitary eagle, and the military macaw.
-There are also a number of species of reptiles and amphibians, 401 types of sea and river fish, and over a 100 species of coral, which makes for some great snorkeling and diving.
+There are also various species of reptiles and amphibians, 401 types of sea and river fish, and over 100 species of coral, which makes for some great snorkeling and diving.

-The park has an area of 150 sq km and stretches 85 km eastward from the small fishing village of Taganga, near Santa Marta.
+The park has an area of about 58 sq miles (150 sq km) and stretches 32 miles (85 km) eastward from the small fishing village of Taganga, near Santa Marta.

 On land, there are two official entrances to Tayrona.
-Entrada Calabaza is close to the center of the park and is the starting point for the multi-hour trek to El Pueblito and Cabo San Juan.
+Entrada Calabaza is close to the center of the park and is the starting point for the multi-hour trek to the El Pueblito archeological site.
 The other entrance, El Zaino, is located at the east end of the park and is the entrance point to El Cañaveral and Arrecifes beaches, which are great for camping.
-Ecohabs, the best places to stay in the park, are located near Cañaveral beach.
+And while there are other basic lodging options near Cañaveral beach, we recommend staying in eco-lodges just outside the park's boundaries.

 When to Visit